-The condition of the bog habitat across the site is generally poor, with the exception of Unit A in the south of the site.
-In order to create the underlying conditions required for the establishment of typical bog species, works will need to be carried out to reverse the negative historical management activities and prevent further degradation.
+The condition of the bog habitat across the site is generally poor as a result of historical management.
+In order to create the underlying conditions required for the establishment of typical bog species, works will need to be carried out to reverse these negative activities and prevent further degradation.